zeh/dasmjs/README.md

 * several binary output formats available
 * expressions using [] for parenthesis
 * complex pseudo ops, repeat loops, macros, etc

+On top of that, this JavaScript port also offers:

+* More high-level parsing of symbols and labels' information (including declaration origin, type, etc)
+* A direct library interface for assembling (rather than a command-line interface)

 This port of dasm was created so I could have dasm compiling working in [vscode-dasm](https://github.com/zeh/vscode-dasm), my Visual Studio Code extension that aims to allow Atari development and debugging from within Visual Studio Code.